aaronmelton/VRFBackupTool/README.md

    the indexFile.
    * If the file was created today, the application will proceed to Step 7.
    * If the file was not created today, the application will proceed to Step 9.
-7. The application will ask the user to provide the backup criteria; Either the VRF name or Peer IP Address of the VPN tunnel to locate.
-Continue to Step 8.
+7. The application will ask the user to provide the search criteria; Either the VRF name or Peer IP Address of the VPN tunnel to locate.
+The application will open the indexFile as read-only and search through the file.
+   * If the search criteria was not found, exit program (END)
+   * If the search criteria was found, continue to Step 8.
-8. The application will open the indexFile as read-only and search through the file.
-If any values are found, the application will log into each router and back up the VRF configuration for each value found.
-The application will then close the indexFile and exit (END).
+8. The application will ask the user for their username and password, should these values not be pre-configured in the `settings.cfg` file and log into each router containing the search string.
+Using the `show running-config | section <VRFName>` and
+   `show running-config | section SMVPN <RouerDistinguisher>` commands, the application will backup the VRF configuration to a file in a directory specified in `settings.cfg`.
+Should this filename already exist, the application will continue to append an integer to the end of the filename until it is no longer attmepting to overwrite an existing file.
 9. The application will ask the user if they would like to update the indexFile.
    * If the user does not want to update the indexFile, the application will proceed to Step 7.